EDUCATION

 2013 Author, Analysis of Julius Wellhausen’s Prolegomena to the History of Israel, The Macat Library – Routledge Press (formerly Mouseion Ltd.)

-2012 Translator, “Book of Proverbs,” Lexham English Bible, Lexham Press
+2012 Translator, “Book of Proverbs,” Lexham English Bible, Lexham Press.
+Available on Bible translation apps and websites, such as BibleGatway.com & bibla.com.

 Book Reviews